-Juneau’s seafood is like none other—the salmon, halibut, and crab are the freshest you’ll find anywhere.
-But its culinary delights aren’t limited to seafood.
+Juneau’s flavors go beyond the daily fresh catch.
 Here are a few favorite places to eat and drink in and around Juneau, with something for every palate.

-Located in the heart of Juneau, the ever-popular Tracy’s King Crab Shack is a casual seafood joint famous for outstanding crab bisque, crab cakes, and fresh king crab legs.
+Succulent SeafoodYou might have heard, Juneau seafood is to die for — salmon, halibut and crab make up the Alaskan seafood trifecta.
+Touted for its juicy seafood and shoreline locale, Tracy’s King Crab Shack is a casual seafood joint famous for larger-than-life buckets of King and Dungeness crab, hearty bisque and savory cakes.
 Grab an outdoor seat with a group of friends and enjoy their larger-than-life three-pound bucket of king crab.
 For a seafood meal with an outstanding view, try Twisted Fish Co.
 Alaskan Grill.
 Conveniently located near the cruise ships, this popular eatery overlooks the Gastineau Channel and serves cedar plank salmon, gingered ahi, sautéed rock fish, and fresh halibut.
 Next door, Taku Smokeries sells some of the best smoked salmon in Juneau — a perfect gift to take back home.

-Alaska is home to some of America’s top breweries.
-One of its most decorated, Alaskan Brewing Company, is a Juneau institution and a favorite among locals and visitors alike.
-A brewery tour includes tastings of their delicious brews — Alaskan Amber, Alaskan White, Alaskan Stout, and more.
-For stunning waterfront views, head over to Hangar on the Wharf and check out the largest selection of microbrews in Southeast Alaska — that’s 24 beers on tap.
-This renovated floatplane hangar also features some pretty scrumptious grub including halibut tacos and salmon chowder.
-For a pint with a side of history, head over to the Red Dog Saloon for a raucous walk back in time to the Gold Rush-era, complete with sawdust on the floor and a gun that belonged to Wyatt Earp mounted on the wall.
+Local Craft BeerBilled as one of America’s most decorated breweries, Alaskan Brewing Company is a Juneau institution and a favorite among locals and visitors alike.
+Between two locations, round-trip shuttle service and a bevy of craft beer to choose from — Alaskan Amber, Alaskan White, Alaskan Oatmeal Stout (and the list goes on) — they make it easier than ever to sample their suds.
+Expand your beer palate and check out the largest selection of microbrews in Southeast Alaska at Hangar on the Wharf.
+Once a floatplane hangar, this cool waterfront restaurnt features 24 beers on tap, satiating halibut tacos and unspoiled waterfront views.
+For a pint with some history, head over to the Red Dog Saloon for a raucous walk back in time to the Gold Rush-era, complete with sawdust on the floor and a gun that belonged to Wyatt Earp mounted on the wall.

-Just outside Juneau you’ll find your meals come with a view.
-Head to Douglas Island and grab a seat at The Island Pub for a slice of cheesy, thin-crust pizza, fresh salads, and outstanding views of the Gastineau Channel.
+Nearby RestaurantsYou don’t have to be downtown to find great grub.
+Head to Douglas Island and grab a seat at The Island Pub for a slice of cheesy, thin-crust pizza, fresh salads and outstanding views of the Gastineau Channel.
 Try Douglas Cafe for what might be the best burger in the city.
-If your stomach is grumbling after a visit to the Mendenhall Glacier, stop into Sandbar and Grill and order the halibut fish-n-chips, rumored to be the area’s finest.
+If your stomach is grumbling after a visit to the Mendenhall Glacier, stop into Sandbar and Grill and order their Halibut & Chips — it’s rumored to be the best in town.
 For an all-you-can-eat salmon-bake feast, don't miss Gold Creek Salmon Bake in nearby Lemon Creek.
-Alongside cascading waterfalls and burgeoning streams, this two-hour food tour features fresh Alaskan alder wood grilled salmon, satisfying sides, fireside treats, local music, and round-trip transportation.
+Alongside cascading waterfalls and burgeoning streams, this two-hour food tour features fresh Alaskan alder wood-grilled salmon, satisfying sides, fireside treats, local music and round-trip transportation.
 If you would like to combine a day adventure with a fantastic meal, take a scenic floatplane to the Taku Glacier Lodge.
 Enjoy the beautiful scenery from the air and then touch down at the historic 1923 lodge for a salmon meal you won’t forget.